Jean-Yves Le Gallou

-Jean-Yves Le Gallou (born 4 October 1948) is a French politician.
-He served as a member of the European Parliament from 1994 until 1999, representing the National Front.
+Jean-Yves Le Gallou (/fr/) born 4 October 1948) is a French writer and former politician.
+He served as a member of the European Parliament (MEP) from 1994 until 1999, representing the National Front.
 Since 2022, he has been a member of Reconquête.

 Career

 Le Gallou began his political career as a member of the Republican Party.
 In 1974 he joined Yvan Blot in setting up the Club de l'Horloge.
 As the club developed links with GRECE Le Gallou grew in importance, serving as a bridge between the Nouvelle Droite and mainstream right-wing politics.

 Le Gallou grew close to the National Front and helped to develop their préférence nationale policy of the 1980s, which called for welfare, health, education and job provisions to be given to French citizens of autochthonous origins first.
 He soon joined the party and rose in influence, joining Blot and Bruno Mégret, in developing the party's neo-liberal economic policy.
 He was one of the 11 FN members elected to the European Parliament in the 1994 election.
 Meanwhile, Le Gallou became a close associate of Bruno Mégret and followed him into the National Republican Movement.

 In June 2014, Le Gallou, Bernard Lugan and Philippe Conrad co-founded the racialist think tank :fr:Institut Iliade, which describes itself "in the continuity of Dominique Venner's thought and action".
 The organization held a colloquium with Renaud Camus, Charlotte d'Ornellas and Jean Raspail in April 2016.